Disney+ has cut prices for a limited time – including select returning customers

 Disney+ has cut prices for new and returning customers – these are the limited-time rates

-Whether you’re looking to catch up on Taylor Swift: The End of an Era or get lost in a must-see drama series like A Thousand Blows, now’s a good time to sign up for Disney+ as we’ve spotted a solid deal for new and returning subscribers.
+Whether you’re looking to catch up on Taylor Swift: The End of an Era or get lost in a must-see drama such as A Thousand Blows, now’s a good time to sign up for Disney+, as we’ve spotted a solid deal for new and returning subscribers.

 The amount you’ll pay depends on the plan you choose – we’ve listed the prices of each plan below – but you’ll be able to save up to £15 on your first three months of Disney+.